Manage firewall endpoints and endpoint associations

 Go to Firewall endpoints

-2. In the project selector menu, select your organization where the endpoint was activated.
+2. In the project selector menu, select your organization or the project where the endpoint exists.

-3. The Firewall endpoints page lists all the configured firewall endpoints.
+If you select an organization, the Firewall endpoints page lists all the configured firewall endpoints in the organization.

 gcloud